-Actress Charlize Theron is known for her masterful Oscar-winning and nominated performances in Monster, North Country, and 2020’s Bombshell as well as her butt-kicking action heroine roles in Atomic Blonde, Mad Max: Fury Road, and Netflix’s The Old Guard.
-Her other role is one of a single mother to two African American adopted children, Jackson and August.
+Actress Charlize Theron is known for her masterful Oscar-winning and nominated performances in Monster, North Country, and 2020’s Bombshell.
+As well as her butt-kicking action heroine roles in Atomic Blonde, Mad Max: Fury Road, and Netflix’s The Old Guard.
+Her other role is one as a single mother to two African American adopted children, Jackson and August.

 From Model To Oscar Winner

 Charlize Theron was born in Benoni, South Africa on August 7, 1975, to Charles and Gerda Theron, as reported by Biography.
-Her childhood was an unhappy one; her father was a violent alcoholic, and when Charlize was 15 years old, Gerda stopped an attack on herself and her daughter by shooting and killing Charles.
+Her childhood was unfortunately an unhappy one.
+Her father was a violent alcoholic, and when Charlize was 15 years old, Gerda stopped an attack on herself and her daughter by shooting and killing Charles.
 The shooting was declared self-defense and Gerda wasn’t charged with a crime.

-A year later, Charlize entered and won a series of modeling contests and began traveling the world working as a model.
+A year later, Charlize entered and won a series of modeling contests.
+She began traveling the world working as a model.
 A knee injury cut short a desired career in dance and she decided instead to start acting.
 She moved to Hollywood and worked hard at transforming her Afrikaner accent in order to obtain work.

 Her first time on screen was in 1995’s Children of the Corn III: Urban Harvest.
 Her breakthrough came in 1997 when she was cast as Keanu Reeve’s wife in The Devil’s Advocate alongside Al Pacino.
 In 2003, her haunting performance as serial killer Aileen Wuernos in Monster made Hollywood see Theron in a whole new light.
 She won the Academy Award for Best Actress and made the transition from glamorous starlet to serious actor.